planimation/documentation/docs/ap_guide.md

 ### 2.4 Object Properties

-A number of Object Properties can be assigned for each Shape.
+A number of Object Properties can be assigned for each Shape:

 * showname (Boolean): whether to display the shape's name on screen
 * x (Integer): x position of the shape on screen
 * y (Integer): y position of the shape on screen